-Italian edition of Red, translated by A. Turner Monica and Linda De Luca.
+Italian edition of Red, translated by A. Turner Mojica and Linda De Luca.

 In 1984, the legendary Night Visions series was conceived by Dark Harvest Press as a showcase for the outstanding short fiction being produced by the best of the established authors and the most talented of the new writers in the fields of horror and dark fantasy.

 In 2001, the series was resurrected by Subterranean Press with Night Visions 10, featuring original novellas by Jack Ketchum and John Shirley, and five stories by David B. Silva.

 Jack’s contribution, The Passenger, follows the story of a woman who gets a flat tire, leading to a stretch of bad luck as she becomes a passenger in a car bound for Hell.

 The old man hears them before he sees them, the three boys coming over the hill, disturbing the peace by the river where he’s fishing.
 He smells the gun oil, too much oil on a brand-new shotgun.
 These aren’t hunters, they’re rich kids who don’t care about the river and the fish and the old man.
 Or his dog.

 Red is the name of the old man’s dog, his best friend in the world And when the boys shoot the dog – for nothing, for simple spite – he sees red, like a mist before his eyes.

 And before the whole hing is done there’ll be more red.
 Red for blood…